-Sandia's international partnerships provide innovative, science-based solutions to global security problems in an array of critical areas — from protecting and managing water resources to safeguarding energy infrastructure to promoting nuclear nonproliferation.
-We also operate programs in biosecurity, chemical security, and energy efficiency and delivery.
+Sandia’s international partnerships provide innovative, science-based solutions to global security problems in an array of critical areas - from enhancing the security of nuclear weapons and materials to facilitating nonproliferation and arms control activities worldwide.
+We also operate programs in biological, chemical and radiological security.
 Where possible, we engage in broader international programs and inject the international perspective into existing Sandia programs.

 Why our international programs matter